Constant Contact Pricing: Worth It or Not? (2026)

 When I first started researching Constant Contact’s pricing structure, I felt overwhelmed—multiple tiers, hidden overage fees, and costs that jump dramatically as your number of contacts grows.

-If you’re trying to figure out whether this email marketing software fits your budget and marketing strategy, I completely understand the confusion.
-The platform’s starting price is just $12/month, but I’ve discovered that real-world costs often surprise users when they factor in subscriber counts, email volume limits, and SMS add-ons.
+If you’re trying to figure out whether this email marketing software fits your budget and marketing strategy—especially for small businesses and nonprofit organizations.
+The platform’s starting price is just $12/month, but I’ve discovered that real-world costs often surprise users when they factor in subscriber counts, email volume limits, and SMS add-ons, which significantly affect the small business email marketing cost over time.

-As of June 1, 2025, Constant Contact restructured its pricing into just three tiers, eliminating its free plan entirely.
+As of June 1, 2025, Constant Contact restructured its pricing into just three tiers, eliminating its free plan entirely, a decision that drove users in droves looking for discount codes.
 I’ve put together this guide to cut through the confusion with exact pricing breakdowns, side-by-side competitor comparisons, and clear recommendations based on your business size.

 I’ll show you exactly what you’ll pay and whether Constant Contact lets you achieve enough value as an email marketing tool to justify the cost.